Luan-zb/SuRe-Transformer/README.md

 * pytorch_lightning==1.9.3
 * openslide_python==1.1.2
 - - -
-If you have any questions, please contact Rui Yan at yanrui666666@gmail.com.
+If you have any questions, please contact Haijing Luan at luanhaijing@cnic.cn.

-If you find our work useful in your research, please consider citing our paper at:

-Yan R, Shen Y, Zhang X, et al. Histopathological bladder cancer gene mutation prediction with hierarchical deep multiple-instance learning[J].
-Medical Image Analysis, 2023, 87: 102824